markvoortmanppu/appliedcomputerscience/pages/jail-setup.md

 In both cases you will be prompted for your password.
 Your initial password is the same as your username initially, but you will be forced to change it immediately.
 Note: You should pick a password that is hard to guess and you do not use anywhere else!

-Below are screen shots of both PuTTY (left) and a terminal window (right) with the required information filled out (click on them for a larger version).
+Below are screen shots of both PuTTY (first) and a terminal window (second) with the required information filled out (click on them for a larger version).
 Note that you have to replace all occurrences of mvoortman with your username.

 ![PuTTy](images/jail-putty.png)